elagoudakis/elagoudakis.github.io/_tabs/about.md

 My name is Manos, and I am a remote sensing specialist with over 12 years of professional experience in the geospatial domain.

-For the majority of my career, I have worked with the __European Space Agency (ESA)__, delivering high-quality data visualizations to a wide audience through the Agency’s outreach channels.
+For the majority of my career, I have worked as an on-site contractor at the __European Space Agency (ESA)__, delivering high-quality data visualizations to a wide audience through the Agency’s outreach channels.

 >The mindmap below summarizes my journey so far.
 For the interactive, zoomable version, click on the image.